Layr-Labs/eigensdk-go/challenger/README.md

   }
 ```

-- `ProcessNewTaskCreated`: Invoked when a new task is emitted by the contract.
-This method should store the task to be used later during response validation.
-- `ProcessTaskResponded`: Invoked when a task response is received.
-This method verifies the operator’s response and raises a challenge for invalid responses.

-The main responsibility of `ProcessNewTaskCreated` is to store the task (e.g., in a map, in a database, etc.), so that when a response arrives, you can retrieve the corresponding input.

-We consider `ProcessTaskResponded` the important function.
-It should:

-1. Retrieve the original task using the index.
-2. Compare the input of the task with the operator’s response.
-You will receive the operator's response from the event.
-3. Raise a challenge through the `TaskManager` if the responses differ.
+This interface has two methods, which we explain in the next sections.
 Refer to the [`IndexingChallengerProcessor`](https://github.com/Layr-Labs/eigensdk-go/blob/v2-dev-2/challenger/challenger-processor/challenger_task_processor.go) implementation for an example of how to implement a custom Challenger Processor.

+### `ProcessNewTaskCreated`

+Invoked when a new task is emitted by the contract. `ProcessNewTaskCreated` is commonly used to store the task (e.g., in a map, in a database, etc.), so that when a response arrives, you can retrieve the corresponding input.

+### `ProcessTaskResponded`

+Invoked when a task response is received.
+This method should verify the operator’s response and raise a challenge for invalid responses.
+Step by step, this method:

+1. Retrieves the original task using the index.
+2. Verifies the operator’s response against the task's input.
+3. Raises a challenge through the `TaskManager` if the responses differ.